isabella232/solutions-geoevent-java/solutions-geoevent/adapters/geomessage-adapter/README.md

 ### Testing with Live Data

-* Download and build an application that can send simulated geomessages over UDP
+* Download and build an application that can send simulated GeoMessages over UDP.
-    * A sample UDP geomessage simulation application is available with the [Vehicle Commander repository](https://github.com/Esri/vehicle-commander/tree/master/source/MessageSimulator)
+    * A sample UDP GeoMessage simulation application is available with the [Vehicle Commander repository](https://github.com/Esri/vehicle-commander/tree/master/source/MessageSimulator).
-    * A pre-built version of this project is included [here](../../../data/utilities/UDPGeoMessageSimulator)
+    * A pre-built version of this project is included [here](../../../data/utilities/UDPGeoMessageSimulator).
-    * A sample simulation file, SimpleGeoMessage.xml, is provided [here](../../../data/simulation_files)
+    * A sample simulation file, SimpleGeoMessage.xml, is provided [here](../../../data/simulation_files).
-* In the following steps you will configure GEP to receive and process simulated geomessage data
+* In the following steps you will configure GeoEvent Processor to receive and process simulated GeoMessage data.
-* Open the GEP Manager web application
+* Open GeoEvent Processor Manager.
-* Create a connector to receive UDP data
+* Create a connector to receive UDP data.
-    * Navigate to ‘Site’ > ‘GeoEvent Processor’ > 'Connectors'
+    * Navigate to ‘Site’ > ‘GeoEvent Processor’ > 'Connectors'.
-    * Select Create Connector and configure as shown
+    * Select 'Create Connector' and configure as shown.

 ![Image of create connector](doc/create-connector.png)

-* Next use the GEP Manager and Service Designer to
+* Next use GeoEvent Processor Manager to:
-    * Create an Input to receive geomessage data using the created connector
+    * Create an Input Connector to receive GeoMessage data using the connector created above.
-    * Create an Output to observe received data
+    * Create an Output Connector to observe received data.
-    * Create a simple service to direct the Input data to the Output
+    * Create a simple GeoEvent Service to direct the input data to the output.
-    * An example of a simple service is shown below
+    * An example of a simple GeoEvent Service is illustrated below.

 ![Image of service](doc/service.png)

-* Navigate to ‘Services’ > ‘Monitor’ and observe that you have a configuration similar to the following (note: your names/outputs may differ)
+* In GeoEvent Processor Manager, navigate to ‘Services’ > ‘Monitor’ and observe the GeoEvent Processor components, they should be similar to the illustration below (note: your names/outputs may differ).

 ![Image of monitor](doc/monitor.png)

-* Start the UDP geomessage simulator and observe that the values increase on the monitor and the selected outputs are updated.
+* Start the UDP GeoMessage simulator and observe the values increase on the 'Monitor' page and the selected outputs are updated.

 ## Licensing